 Sources of Healthy Fats for Breakfast:

 - Avocados: Use avocados on avocado toast, or as a drizzle on eggs, like in my Sweet Potato Hash.

-- Coconut milk, almond milk, or regular milk
+- Milk: Coconut milk, almond milk, or regular milk

 Breakfast Essential #4: Fruits/Veggies

 - Make smoothies with both fruits and vegetables.
-I love my Kale Berry Smoothie, Sweet Potato Pie Smoothie and Blueberry Pie Smoothie, all which use both fruits and vegetables.
+I love my Kale Berry Smoothie, Sweet Potato Pie Smoothie, and Blueberry Pie Smoothie, all of which use both fruits and vegetables.

 - Add carrots and raisins to oatmeal to make Baked Carrot Cake Oatmeal.

 - A hash, like Sweet Potato Hash, is a great way to use up vegetables for a hearty breakfast.